Landscape Design and Consultations, Austin

 For the best result, I use only native and adapted plants for our Central Texas planting zones 8a/b.
 You need to add loads of compost and mulch and ultimately, you need to know how to care for your plants properly so you are set for success.

 Best of all, Consultations are really fun and informative.
 They should be required for every home owner!
-I provide Online Landscape Consultations through Zoom for $225 for Cedar Park, Leander, Round Rock, Pflugerville, Austin, Buda, San Marcos, Driftwood, Wimberly, Kyle or anywhere in Hardiness Zone 8 a/b.
+I provide Online Landscape Consultations through Zoom for $250 for Cedar Park, Leander, Round Rock, Pflugerville, Austin, Buda, San Marcos, Driftwood, Wimberly, Kyle or anywhere in Hardiness Zone 8 a/b.
+This service includes the zoom call, a plant list, general instruction and information and sketches from the photos you provide by email.

-Depending on your area, an in person consultation is $325-$375 for a 30 minute educational “walk and talk”.
-This service is followed up by a concept sketch, an edited plant list and information packet for you to use throughout your space.
+Depending on your area, an in person consultation is $350-$395 for a 30 minute educational “walk and talk”.
+This service is followed up by concept sketches on photos I take during our visit, an edited plant list as well as instructions and information packet for you to use throughout your space.

 Full Landscape Design